RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #336, #337, #338

+Finished most of my Silhouette mechanics, just gotta finish up the corner teleporters and add the clearing wall and figure out scoring and it should be good to playtest.

 ## #334, #335

 Started work on the scripting to make Silhouettes work.
 The idea is one wall is